Big-Sands/adhd.ge/articles/contents-en.md

-Due to demand, I have added an English page.
+Due to non-zero demand, I have added an English page for foreigners staying in Georgia.
 All references to "Georgia" on this page refers to the country of Georgia.
+The English version of this article usually lags behind the Georgian version as I don't have lots of time to translate.

 # What is ADHD?